 Sports day events fall into four broad categories, each with a different vibe.
 Picking a template that matches the event's character makes the certificate feel intentional rather than generic.

-Track and Field (Sprints, Relays, Distance Runs) -- Gold Frame
+Track and Field (Sprints, Relays, Distance Runs) -- Certificate of Achievement

 The 100m dash, the 4x100 relay, the 800m -- these are the flagship events.
 Results are objective (times, places), and the competition feels formal.
 The certificate should match.